-Understanding How to Navigate Under the Night Sky: Basic Principles
+Understanding How to Navigate Under the Night Sky: Basic Principles on navigation

 To gain a basic understanding of the movement of the stars, an introductory course in astronomy would be very valuable.
 However, here is a very simple explanation of the stars and their apparent movement.